 The Bull Terrier community is a special one.
 Many are addicted to the breed because of its unique look and engaging personality.
 For this reason, it can be hard to understand (from a bullie fan's point of view) how these dogs end up in shelters in the first place.
 They arrive for the same reasons other pets do.
 Unfortunately, they also come in because of concerns connected to the breed.

 Divorce, illness or death of the owner have all been cited as reasons for a handover.
 A more rare reason, though not unheard of, is when the owner has been arrested and authorities bring the animal to the kennels.
-Authorities can also remove dogs from an abusive situation.
+Authorities can also remove dogs from abusive situations.
 Moving to a place where dogs are not allowed, such as an old age home, is another.

 - Other behavioral issues such as Obsessive Compulsive Disorder, Sudden Onset Aggression, refusal to listen, chewing everything and not getting along with other pets.

 - The Bull Terrier in question is considered too old, sick or genetically flawed to be bred.

 Bullie shelters make sure the dogs get to spend their famous reserve of energy, receive enough attention and also the right owners.
 Be prepared for adoption hoops that might be more difficult to jump through than those at regular shelters.
 The breed is considered one that is at risk for exploitation and is also not the dog for everyone.
-For this reason, bullie organizations upheld stringent, but responsible, adoption qualifications.
+For this reason, bullie organizations uphold stringent, but responsible, adoption qualifications.